Security

 Transport

-TLS on every public endpoint.
-HSTS with a 1-year max-age, includeSubDomains, and preload submitted.
+TLS on every public endpoint, terminated by Caddy with automatic certificate management.
+HSTS with a 1-year max-age, includeSubDomains, and the preload directive set.
 Modern cipher suites only; no TLS 1.0/1.1.
-Farm-to-control links use mutual TLS.
+Farm-to-control links authenticate with a shared secret over TLS; mutual-TLS client certificates are on the roadmap.

 Data at rest